MayankNCodes/InstagramChecker/README.md

 python IGChecker.py
 ```
 ## Fun Fact!
-- Fun Fact: You can Enable/Disable the "Debug Mode" via accessing the source code and simply editing the value to True/False.
+- Fun Fact: You can Enable/Disable the "Debug Mode" via the source code and simply editing the value to True/False.